 The following content is created in partnership with Purina Dog Chow.
 It does not reflect the work or opinions of the NBC Washington editorial staff.
 Click here to learn more about Dog Chow.

-, Purina Dog Chow has launched its fourth annual Dog Chow Service Dog Salute, a campaign to highlight the life-changing benefits that service dogs provide to veterans experiencing Post-Traumatic Stress Disorder (PTSD).
+As part of it’s ongoing support of veterans and their families, Purina Dog Chow has launched its fourth annual Dog Chow Service Dog Salute, a campaign to highlight the life-changing benefits that service dogs provide to veterans experiencing Post-Traumatic Stress Disorder (PTSD).
 Stories of veterans and their service dogs come to life in the new Dog Chow documentary, Even Heroes Need Heroes, presented in its entirety below.

 More than just a best friend, can a dog act as a security blanket?
 A mental health surrogate?
 A security guard?
 An interventionist?
 A gopher?
 A medical aide?
 When it comes to the service dogs who partner with PTSD veterans, canines can do all these jobs and more.

 We're making it easier for you to find stories that matter with our new newsletter — The 4Front.
 Sign up here and get news that is important for you to your inbox.

 Over 3 million military veterans experience Post-Traumatic Stress Disorder in ways that include nightmares, flashbacks, depression, anxiety, withdrawal, and hyperarousal.
 To help these vets, service dogs are trained to do everything from read minds to read the room.
 Really, these canines are the Navy SEALs of therapy pets.

 Here are some ways service dogs work to help PTSD vets conquer their challenges.